jameslnewell/wait-for-event/README.md

-## waitForAll(event, emitters, each, done)
+## .waitForAll(event, emitters, [each], done)

 Wait for an event to be emitted on each emitter before calling `done`.

-- `event` - the name of the event to listen for
+- `event : String` - the name of the event to wait for
-- `emitters` - the event emitters to listen to
+- `emitters : Array<EventEmitter>` - the event emitters to wait on
-- `each` - *optional* - called each time the event is emitted
+- `each : Function` - *optional* - called each time the event is emitted
-- `done` - called when the event has been emitted on each emitter
+- `done : Function` - called when the event has been emitted on each emitter
-- `options` - *optional* - The options
-    - `passMeTheEmitter` - Whether the source emitter is passed as the first argument to the `each` event